 The picture at the top is from a collection of old prints of India showing the life of these East India Company officials.
 This one reclines at his ease in a completely European setting - furniture, globe, even his tall hat left on the table.
 And yet he is listening with drowsy pleasure to a quartet of local musicians.

+These earlier Europeans seem to have adapted well to life in India - if they lived long enough.
 When they succumbed to disease or the heat they even adapted the funery monuments of home to their new life, as this graceful figure on a tomb in St John's Chuch, Kolkata shows.
 Many took Indian wives, some converted to Islam or Hinduism without causing adverse comment, most seem to have adopted Indian dress for much of the time.

 The culture shock must have been extreme but the approach appears to have been one of curiosity and interest as they settled down to trade, sending back the silks and embroideries, the Kashmir shawls, the ivory and gems that adorned the ladies of Georgian Society back home.
 What did they make of scenes such as this of the Red Fort in Delhi in a cloud of Black Kite?